parkjjustin/One-Page-Site/README.md

 ##This is a personal reference for a one page type of site that is often used in framework templates such as bootstrap

-###Features are: in-page anchor links that are highlighted when viewing the designated part of the page, through scroll or click.
+####Features are: in-page anchor links that are highlighted when viewing the designated part of the page, through scroll or click.

+####Purely Front-End oriented.

+####Useful for a custom site where a framework such as Bootstrap or Materialize is not desired.